 That’s the first point of creative thinking that’s conceded by most people: they believe that universal love could not fill this world.
 And then they attempt to figure out how we can make the best of it.
 That is a primal error that is made in most people’s thinking.

 Real thinking begins with openness to the possibility that love could manifest in our life.
-If is universal love, and is the manifestation of that universal love, then the critical factor is B, which is that quality of conscious awareness that lets universal love manifest in human experience so that A + B = C.
+If A is universal love, and C is the manifestation of that universal love, then the critical factor is B, which is that quality of conscious awareness that lets universal love manifest in human experience so that A + B = C.

 Impossibility thinking is stupid thinking; it’s ignorant thinking.
 No matter how good our calculations are, if our thought process begins with impossibility we will never reach a satisfactory result.
 We ought to learn to recognize that kind of process in ourselves, when we tell ourselves, “No, it couldn’t.
 Oh, it’s impossible.
 Nothing good can happen here.”